OCA/web/web_field_tooltip/README.rst

 -  You can also go directly on the form view of a model on which you want to add a tooltip and use the Manage tooltips Action to add a new tooltip, or edit or delete existing tooltips for this model.
--  For manager users, they can decide to display an helper to add a tooltip on a field as some fields are not displayed with a label.
+-  For manager users, they can decide to display a helper to add a tooltip on a field as some fields are not displayed with a label.

 Known issues / Roadmap